Broad Clinical Research Sequencing Platform is now Broad Clinical Labs! Explore our new website to access our trusted services.

 Since 2022, we have processed over half a million genomic specimens from around the world , which were processed through workflows including whole genome and whole exome sequencing, RNA sequencing, genotyping, Covid sequencing, and many others including cancer panel sequencing, single cell sequencing, and non-Covid microbial sequencing.
 The data generated and projects supported by data generation from these specimens are destined to contribute knowledge to a wide array of fields, from rare disease research to population genomics, from cancer clinical trials to understanding cell circuitry.

-BCL is located at 320 Charles Street in Cambridge, Massachusetts, in a dedicated 100,000 square foot facility, which has been designed as a production facility, with each of the various functions utilizing specific space to maximize productivity.
+BCL is located at 27 Blue Sky Drive in Burlington, Massachusetts, in a dedicated 100,000 square foot facility, which has been designed as a production facility, with each of the various functions utilizing specific space to maximize productivity.
 Our physical lab operation is modular, flexible, and arranged in an order mirroring the workflow, to enable rapid integration of process changes and improvements, and to readily scale as needed.
 Installed equipment includes hundreds of pieces of sample prep automation, ~1,000 sq. ft. of cold room storage, and a large dual-room walk-in -20°C freezer area for sample storage and retrieval of up to 4 million specimens.
 Our current sequencer fleet includes 45 Illumina instruments (5 NovaSeq X Plus, 26 NovaSeq 6000, 4 HiSeq 2500, 4 MiSeq, 3 NextSeq 500, 2 NextSeq 2000, and 1 iSeq as well as 10 cBot cluster generation systems), 5 PacBio Revio, 21 PacBio Sequel IIe Units, 1 Oxford Nanopore GridION, 1 Oxford Nanopore PromethION, 3 Element Aviti Instruments, and 2 Ultima Genomics UG100 instruments.

 >650,000 whole genomes sequenced to date